congfairy/simulator-fits-/cluefs-centos7-lsst_stack_demo-11.0/README.md

 ### Explanation of the command and the files
 for example: in the command_action.sh file ,there is the following command :./extracttrace --log=replay.thres:verbose --cfg=surf/precision:1e-9 $1/one_host_one_disk.xml lsst-demo-v10.1-ubuntu-v14.04-cluefs_deployment.xml lsst-demo-v10.1-ubuntu-v14.04-cluefs_action_trace.txt action >& $1/logaction
+ * some explanation of the extracttrace.c,I fulfill the simread function with the first 4096 block store in the fast disk and others (the data)store on the slow disk,and the simwrite function is that all the data are wirte to the slow disk
  * platform.xml:In order to run any simulation, SimGrid must be provided with three things: something to run (i.e., your code), a description of the platform on which you want to simulate your application and lastly information about the deployment process.http://simgrid.gforge.inria.fr/simgrid/3.12/doc/platform.html

  * deployment.xml:When using SimGrid, you basically need your user code, a platform description, and something allowing to map your (simulated) process on your (simulated) platform.
 This is what deployment file is all about.So deployment file just consists of saying which process runs where and which arguments it should take as input.http://simgrid.gforge.inria.fr/simgrid/3.12/doc/deployment.html